AI LAB: Experimentation = Relevancy

-I created this sandbox to explore UX, AI, and product design in a way I couldn’t find elsewhere — practical, hands-on, and transparent.
+I created this experimentation lab to explore UX, AI, and product design in a way I couldn’t find elsewhere — practical, hands-on, and transparent.
 I learn by reading and doing.
-Along the way, I’ll share short, concise case studies documenting what I built and what I learned.
+Along the way, I’ll share short, concise case studies documenting what I build and what I learn.

-These pillars help keep me focused, experimental, and accountable — structured enough to create momentum, flexible enough to allow discovery.
+These tenets help keep me focused, experimental, and accountable — structured enough to create momentum, flexible enough to allow discovery.

 Use AI Intentionally